calonso/IETechMBA/data_warehousing/README.md

 ## Insert data

-Now let's run some queries on our new data warehouse.
+Now let's add data to our new data warehouse.

 1. Click 'Services' and then 'Redshift' to open [the Redshift console](https://console.aws.amazon.com/redshiftv2/home)
 1. Select 'Clusters' on the left menu.
 Select the cluster name.
 Have a quick look at the information at hand.